sandervanvugt/van-vugt-kubernetes/RHCSA-scenario-setting-up-automount/step2.md

-Now that you've created the groups and some users who are member of the groups, it's time to set up the shared group environment.
-Use the following to do so: `mkdir -p /data/students /data/profs`{{execute}}

-Before you continue, verify creation of these directories and also check permissions and ownership.
-You'll see that the directories are ownerd by user and group root, which makes sense as when a file or directory is created, the user that creates becomes user owner, and the primary group of that user becomes group owner: `ls -l /data`{{execute}}
+At this point you have created the base NFS configuration.
+Let's start and enable the NFS server and verify: `systemctl enable --now nfs-server`{{execute}}

+The showmount command provides an easy way to test NFS server access.
+In this case it's super-easy, as the NFS server isn't even running remotely.
+That's why you don't have to configure any firewall either.
+Use the following command to verify the NFS shares are available: `showmount -e localhost`{{execute}}

+You'll see that the directory /users is exported, which means that it's time to take care of automount setup.